FULL GUATEMALA TRAVEL GUIDE

 At first glance, Guatemala seems like a relatively small country with short distances, but as we quickly discovered upon landing, the traffic can be quite challenging.
 It took us 2.5 hours to travel just 40 km from Guatemala Airport to our first stop in Antigua!
 Overall, Guatemala offers a fascinating mix of nature and culture, which we thoroughly enjoyed.

 From Guatemala City, we hiked the Acatenango volcano and visited two smaller towns and a nature reserve at Lake Atitlán.
 Next, we took an overnight bus from San Pedro at Lake Atitlán to Semuc Champey, where you can find crystal-clear water and waterfalls—unless, like us, you visit during the rainy season.
 Our last stop was in Flores, from where we visited Tikal, an ancient Maya city that once housed 500,000 Mayans.
 Our time in Guatemala ended there, and we continued our journey by bus to Belize.
+Our full Guatemala travel guide explains everything in detail.

 GOOD TO KNOW